TwinLizzie/NGnoidTV/NGNUITY.md

 ### Fake news, Parallel Realities and Social Entropy

-As I had explained in previous paragraphs: today's world is marked by extreme political division, social media propaganda and a huge range of variations in public opinion.
+As I had explained in previous paragraphs: today's world is marked by extreme political division, social media propaganda.
 Outlandish beliefs.
 Bizarre fandoms.
 Echo chambers.
 Fake news.
 Chaos.
 Randomness.
 Social entropy.

 Is this merely the by-product of the internet age, giving everybody a microphone and a platform to express their biases, views and niches?
 Quite possibly, but it doesn't paint the whole picture.

-Liberalism, post-modernism and nihilism are the cause of the problem.
+Liberalism, post-modernism and nihilism are at the root of the problem.
 People who don't believe in anything, will almost invariably fall for anything.
 Neo-Nazis thrive in post-modern, liberal, nihilistic environments, after all.

-That's because, as I've explained before: if everything that we've taken for granted is now subject to question, if all of history is now subject to revision, and if all morality is now self-important, righteous and irrelevant - then even the most evil and awful beliefs could be reframed as being acceptable, too.
+If everything that we've taken for granted is now subject to question, if all of history is now subject to revision, and if morality itself is now regarded as self-important, righteous and irrelevant, then even the most evil and awful beliefs could be reframed as being acceptable, too.
 Question everything a little bit, and you might just become a smarter and more interesting person.
-Question everything too much - and you'll end up justifying Nazism and Pedophilia.
+Question everything too much, and you could find yourself justifying Pedophilia.

 Understanding the nature of internet rabbit holes and echo-chambers is also helpful.
 How do some people arrive at Flat-earth beliefs, while others arrive at Homo-fascism and Anarcho-Primitivism?
 The internet, of course.